Braves vs. Phillies MLB Betting Odds, Trends & Prediction

 Atlanta Braves DFS Spin

-Braves first baseman Matt Olson drove in 75% of his team’s runs in their 5-4 loss to the Phillies on Thursday night.
-In that game, the 2023 Silver Slugger Award winner went 2 for 4 with 2 homers, 3 RBIs, and 2 runs scored.
-For the season, Olson is batting .234 with 25 homers, 76 RBIs, and a .760 OPS across 565 plate appearances.
-Matt Olson has an OPS of .804 against left-handed pitching this season, making him an interesting DFS option against Phillies lefty starter Ranger Suarez on Friday.
+Braves shortstop Orlando Arcia reached base 3 times in his club’s 7-2 win over the Phillies on Friday night.
+In that game, the 30-year-old right-handed hitter went 2 for 3 with 2 homers, 2 RBIs, 2 runs scored, and a walk.
+For the season, Arcia is hitting .228 with 15 homers, 41 RBIs, and a .653 OPS across 500 plate appearances.
+The former Brewer is batting .306 with an OPS of .890 against the Phillies this year, making him an interesting low-cost DFS option on Saturday night.

 Philadelphia Phillies DFS Spin

-Phillies center fielder Brandon Marsh had a big day at the plate in his club’s 5-4 win over the Braves on Thursday.
-Hitting out of the #8 spot in the lineup, the 6’4” left-handed hitter went 2 for 4 with a double, a homer, 3 RBIs, and a run scored.
-Across 392 plate appearances this season, Marsh is batting .246 with 14 homers, 51 RBIs, and a .743 OPS.
-Brandon Marsh is hitting .306 with an OPS of .894 over the past 15 days.
-That fact makes the Phillies outfielder worthy of DFS consideration on Friday.
+Phillies catcher J.T.
+Realmuto drove in half of his team’s runs in their 7-2 loss to the Braves on Friday.
+Hitting out of the #6 spot in the lineup, the 3-time Silver Slugger Award winner went 1 for 4 with a homer, an RBI, and a run scored.
+Across 341 plate appearances this season, Realmuto is batting .264 with 11 homers, 37 RBIs, and a .743 OPS.
+J.T.
+Realmuto is hitting .350 with a .995 OPS over the past 15 days.
+That fact makes the former Marlin worthy of DFS consideration in most formats.

 Braves vs. Phillies MLB Betting Trends